2-Verma modules and the Khovanov-Rozansky link homologies: Parabolic Verma modules and link invariants

-\begin{rem} We follow this convention, slightly different from~\cite{QS1}, because we want to relate it later with highest weight, rather than lowest weight, parabolic Verma modules, and it will allow to keep some notations simple. \end{rem}
+\begin{rem} We follow this convention, slightly different from~\cite{QS1}, because we want to relate it later with highest weight, rather than lowest weight, parabolic Verma modules, and it will allow us to keep the notation simple. \end{rem}

-Let $I=\{-\ell+1,\dotsc, 0,\dotsc, k-1\}$.
-Let $\alpha_i=(0,\dotsc ,0,1,-1,0,\dotsc, 0)\in\bZ^{\ell+k}$, the entry $1$ being at position $i\in I$.
-For $\mu_i \in \bZ \sqcup \bZ+\beta$ let
+Let $I_{\ell,k} :=\{-\ell+1,\dotsc, 0,\dotsc, k-1\}$.
+Let $\alpha_i:=(0,\dotsc ,0,1,-1,0,\dotsc, 0)\in\bZ^{\ell+k}$, the entry $1$ being at position $i\in I_{\ell,k}$.
+For $\mu_i \in \bZ \sqcup (\bZ+\beta)$, let

 be the (shifted) quantum number.